ninjarlz/smartbot/README.md

             response-format: json_object
             timeout: 1200s
       ```
-    * one can use *docker-dev/chatgpt/docker-compose.yml* file to run required PostgreSQL database and ActiveMQ broker.
+    * one can use *docker-dev/chatgpt/docker-compose.yml* file to run required PostgreSQL database, ActiveMQ broker and Vault instance.
     * one has to provide own Open AI API key exposed as *OPEN_AI_API_KEY* environmental variable.

 ## Implementation